-In 2023 Storebrand implemented targeted recruitment measures to further improve the gender balance in the company.
 We strive to nominate an equal number of women and men for leadership positions and leadership development programs.
 The goal is to be able to assess at least one female and one male final candidate when recruiting for management positions.

 In addition to our collaboration with She Index and the publication of our results on gender equality and diversity, we continued our partnership with the Women in Finance Charter.
 Signatory companies undertake to set internal targets for gender balance at management level and specialist positions, to have a dedicated manager responsible for the follow-up, to publish status and follow-up regularly, and to ensure coherence between goal attainment and compensation.
+Storebrand has an overall ambition of achieving a 50/50 gender balance in our workforce.